Parts of electric bike full guide

 10. Suspension

 • Description: Forks and rear shocks absorb impacts, improving comfort and control on rough terrain.
-Not all eBikes have suspension components.
+Not all electric bicycles have suspension components.

 • Average Price: CAD 100 - CAD 1,000+, highly variable based on type and quality.